Frequently Asked Questions

 Who are the instructors?

 Exceptional artists and educators maintaining an art practice and working in the field of art + design.
+All ST.ART Intensive and Zip ST.ART instructors have served or currently serve as Lectures and Professors at the university level.

 Are materials & supplies provided?

-ST.ART Intensive (four–week)
+ST.ART Intensive (two–week)

-Accepted students will receive class supply lists in late-May or early-June.
+Students will receive class supply lists in late-May or early-June.
 Materials for class demos and group projects will be provided.
 Students will be asked to supply materials for individual or self guided projects and are encouraged to utilize materials of their preference (specific papers, brushes, crayons, etc.).

 Zip ST.ART (one–week)